The Board

 Board Member Position: Lay Member

 Emma is a Lay Member of the Judicial Appointments Board and joined us in December 2021.
-She has extensive recruitment and leadership experience and enjoys all aspects of people development; leadership, engagement and optimizing their performance.
+She has extensive recruitment and leadership experience and enjoys all aspects of people development; talent assessment, engagement and optimising their performance.

-She led an award winning £20M turnover recruitment business from start up to her exit in 2019 as Managing Director of the 45 person team engaging approx. 300 temporary workers each week.
-She led their digitization, rebranding and entry into new markets and supported multiple firms in their bid to secure the best fit for their business.
+She led an award winning recruitment business from start up to her exit in 2019 as Managing Director.
+Emma led their digitisation, rebranding and entry into new markets and was a champion of DEI strategies whilst supporting multiple firms in their bid to attract and secure the best talent for their business.

 Emma has worked on a consultancy basis for a variety of firms from employee owned businesses to plcs and is particularly interested in organisations who are striving for excellence and efficiency.

-She has sat on the board of West Lothian College and is currently a voluntary board member for BE-ST and Board Advisor for Exmos.
+She has sat on the board of West Lothian College, BE-ST and Exmos and is currently the Chief Operating Officer of Connect Three, a leadership and learning consultancy.

 Emma has a BA in Law, two children and lives in Edinburgh.